davama/how-tos/README.md

 # how-tos
-Repo of interesting how-to things for nerds
+Repo of interesting how-to docs.
+For my future self who will forget how to do something